MicrosoftDocs/patterns-practices/patterns-practices/reference/regionmanager-updatingregions-event-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span>This event uses weak references to the event handler to prevent this static event of keeping the target element longer than expected.
+This event uses weak references to the event handler to prevent this static event of keeping the target element longer than expected.

 See Also
 --------